 After the dust cleared, I figure that I tripled the useful storage space in the closet.
 With the wider opening, the entire space is accessible, and a closet organizer increases the storage capacity by another 50%.
 Considering that this was the first renovation I did inside the house, I am quite proud of the end result.

-Project completed in 1999, just before my wedding– the obvious reason for needing more closet space.
+I completed this project in 1999, just before my wedding– the obvious reason for needing more closet space.